hashgraph/stablecoin-studio/README.md

 > A proof of reserve is, in very simple terms, an external feed that provides the backing of the tokens in real world.
 This may be FIAT or other assets.

+## Multisignature functionality

+The Stablecoin solution enables the management of a stablecoin through a multi-key account, where the admin key is configured as either a key list or a threshold key.

+When an operation (cash-in, burn, ...) is carried out using the _multisig_ mode, the corresponding transaction will not be directly submitted to the Hedera DLT, instead, it will be temporarily stored in a backend waiting for the multisig account key owners to sign it.
+Once it has been signed by all the required keys it will be available for submission.

+It's crucial to note that there is a time constraint for multisig transactions: they must be signed and submitted within three minutes of their initiation.
+If this timeframe is not met, the Hedera DLT will consider these transactions as expired and reject them.

+> The functionality has a limitation: Complex keys must have only one level, in other words, key list and threshold keys must contain only ED25519/ECDSA keys, they cannot contain firther key lists and/or threshold keys.

 ### Setting up a proof of reserve

 During setup, it is possible to link an existing data feed by providing the smart contract's address, or create a new one based on our implementation.
 If a reserve was created during the stablecoin deployment, it will also be possible to edit the amount of the reserve.